 LGBTQ-Affirmative Mental Health Treatments & Implementation

 LGBTQ individuals disproportionately experience depression, anxiety, and substance use problems compared to heterosexual, cisgender individuals.
-For gay and bisexual men, these mental health disparities co-occur with risk for HIV/STI infection.
-One source of these disparities is often assumed to be LGBTQ people’s greater social stress, such as threat-oriented social perceptions and behavioral avoidance.
-While these tendencies are often adaptive in early development, when held onto throughout life, they can ultimately erode healthy relationships and behaviors.
+One source of these disparities is often assumed to be LGBTQ people’s greater social stress, which leads to chronic experiences of hypervigilance and behavioral avoidance.
+While these tendencies are often initially adaptive, when held onto throughout life, they can ultimately erode healthy relationships and behaviors.

 Publications